-Kirk Hendrick was appointed as Chair and Executive Director of the Nevada Gaming Control Board (NGCB) by Governor Joe Lombardo in January 2023.
+Mike Dreitzer serves as Chairman of the Nevada Gaming Control Board, appointed by Governor Joe Lombardo in June of 2025

 Judge George Assad (Ret.) was appointed as a Member of the Nevada Gaming Control Board to a term beginning January 29, 2023.
 Judge Assad previous served as a judge on the City of Las Vegas Municipal Court for nine years, from 2002-2011.
 He created the first drug court program in Municipal Court, achieving much success in helping people get clean and sober.